rmukunda/course-dbt/greenery/week1_answers.md

 ## Week1 Project Questions

-### Some of the questions that can be answered with the staging models.
+### Sample of Questions that can be answered with the staging models.

 <br>